 Rebecca Irby, Founding Partner & President

-Rebecca is a Founding Partner and Director of PEAC Institute.
+Rebecca is a Founding Partner and President of PEAC Institute.
 Over the last ten years, Rebecca has worked as an education and technology consultant on diversity and cultural awareness initiatives with the NJ Department of Education, Rutgers University, the National Liberty Museum, Nagoya University and many others.
 Rebecca also sits on an advisory board working on incorporating social skills into the core program of schools in the United States.
 She recently completed a cross-cultural communications textbook for the Japanese Ministry of Economy, Trade, and Industry.
 Additionally, she created a business English communication curricula for some of the world’s largest organizations such as the Red Cross, Toyota, and Mitsubishi among others.
 When Rebecca is not consulting on education initiatives she works on social documentaries and charity events.
 She produced and debuted her first film ‘That Day’, the story of a Hiroshima bombing survivor, on August 6, 2013.
 For her last charity event in March 2015 she organized and rode in a 500km bike and run through the areas affected by the tsunami of 2011.
 She is currently working as the Dean of Special Education for BRICK Peshine Academy in Newark, NJ.

 Steve Leeper, Founding Partner & Vice President

-Steve is a Founding Partner & the Outreach Director of PEAC Institute.
+Steve is a Founding Partner & Vice President of PEAC Institute.
 Steve has spent about half of his 67 years in Japan.
 He has a master’s degree in clinical psychology and has worked as a family counselor (10 years), management consultant (14 years), translator (30 years to present) and peace activist (16 years).
 He believes until he encounters facts to the contrary, that he has translated, edited, or interpreted more A-bomb survivor stories than anyone in the world except his wife.
 He began working for Mayors for Peace in 2002, which led to his appointment in 2007 as chairman of the Hiroshima Peace Culture Foundation.
 He stepped down in 2013 and currently is visiting professor at Hiroshima Jogakuin University, Nagasaki University, the Kyoto University of Art and Design and Omikyodaisha Gakuen (high school).
 His publications include Hiroshima Resolution (bilingual) and Nihon ga Sekai wo Suku(Japanese).